-In April 2013 a worldwide brute force attack hit WordPress installations on virtually every WP hosting server in existence around the world.
+In April 2013 a global brute-force attack began hitting WordPress installations on virtually every WP hosting server in existence.

-These attacks were caused by networks of infected computers programmed to attack other sites, also commonly known as “botnets”.
+These attacks were caused by computers infected with viruses and programmed to attack other computers, also commonly known as “botnets”.

-(Being the world’s most used CMS makes WordPress a target for malicious attempts by hackers)
+(Being the world’s most popular content management system makes WordPress an obvious target for hackers)

 (Over 160,000 WordPress sites were attacked in a massive DDoS attack in early 2014.
-Image source: BlogDefender.com)
+Image source: BlogDefender site)

 According to the Cnet report,